-Cycling with one child in front and one on the back, having my dog running next to me on a lead, while pulling a trailer with my weekly shopping and talking to my Mum on the phone - is that allowed in Holland?
+Cycling with one child on the front and one on the back, having my dog running next to me on a lead, while holding a bag and pulling a trailer with my weekly shopping - is that allowed in Holland?
 Yes.
 It might not be safe, but it isn’t illegal.
 If you go cycling in Holland, it's important that you're aware of the legal requirements for your bicycle and the traffic regulations for cyclists.

 Legal requirements for your bicycle

 Is a bicycle bell compulsory?

 Yes, a bicycle bell is compulsory on every bike.
 Other traffic users have to be able to hear it at a distance of 25 metres.
 You’re not likely to be fined if your bicycle bell does not meet the requirements, but a good bell does make it easier to pass other traffic on narrow and busy roads.

 Does my bicycle need lights and reflectors?